2017 Tazewell Christmas Tour Set for December 3

 Many of the addresses have recently changed in Tazewell.
 Your GPS may not accurately reflect the addresses stated.
 Each home will have a lawn sign to help in locating each stop.
 If you still have difficulty finding a location, please don’t hesitate to call the TCHS office at (276)979-4192.

 If you have a smart phone, download the Pocket Sights app and search for 2017 Tazewell, Virginia Christmas Tour (will be available by Nov.
 29th).
 The app features driving instructions, historical info, and photos of each tour location.
 You can also visit our website at www.tazewellhistory.org for information.

 Event is held rain or shine, tickets are non-refundable.
-No indoor photography without the homeowner’s permission.
-Exterior is permitted.

 In participating on this tour, you are acknowledging that the Tazewell County Historical Society, along with all participating locations, are not responsible for any injuries or damages that may occur.
 Please be careful of slippery walkways and floors, especially if the weather is wintry.